By Jordan Jones

 Pulling an audience of thousands every week through popular app WEBTOON, the eight-chapter novel has been highly sought-after for a live action depiction for several months now.
 Rumors began circulating at the start of 2022 for a potential representation on Netflix, and come April, it was confirmed.

-And by no means did it disappoint!
+By no means did it disappoint!

 Fans and critics alike agree that there’s an important message to share with the world between every page.
 From all the diverse, unique cast of characters to the impact it leaves on readers worldwide, this show does it right in a lot of ways.
 It’s a story that can leave everyone with something to appreciate, even those who don’t necessarily associate with the LGBT community.